-Internal assessment: 38 Periods per week: 04+3

-- 2. The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+- 1. Question paper should be set strictly according to the syllabus. - 2.
+The language of questions should be straight & simple. - 3.
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Probability and fitting of standard frequency distribution, sampling techniques, sampling distributions, mean and standard error.

-Section-B: Simple partial, multiple and intra- class correlation and multiple regression.

-Section-C: Tests of significance, students'-t, chi-square and large sample tests, confidence intervals.

-Section-D: Analysis of variance for one way and two way classification with equal cell frequencies, transformation of data.
+Probability and fitting of standard frequency distribution, sampling techniques, sampling distributions, mean and standard error, simple partial, multiple and intra- class correlation and multiple regression, tests of significance, students'-t, chi-square and large sample tests, confidence intervals, analysis of variance for one way and two way classification with equal cell frequencies, transformation of data.